 The Women’s Entrepreneurship Day Organization (WEDO) began in 2013 as a non-governmental, non-racial, non-gender, and non-political volunteer nonprofit organization.
 The founder, Wendy Diamond, seeks to empower women in business around the world.
 She states, “Our movement was established to bring awareness to the 250 million girls living in poverty globally who deserve to be given a chance in life, while simultaneously inspiring and empowering the 4 billion women on the planet.”
 They look to women leaders, innovators and entrepreneurs to assist with startup endeavors with a network of like-minded individuals and organizations that women business leaders need in order to realize their full potential and change the world.

-If you would like to meet with a coach who knows women’s entrepreneurship, our Virtual Coach Jan Barlow is available every 1st Tuesday of each month at 6 pm CT.
+If you would like to meet with a coach who knows women’s entrepreneurship, our Workshop Facilitator Jan Barlow is available every 1st Tuesday of each month at 6 pm CT.
 Join with a full access guest pass to ask questions, learn from Jan and share with the others growing Her Own Business.

 Broadcast to 114 countries, the first Women’s Entrepreneurship Day in 2014 presented awards to Loreen Arbus, Sarah Obama (the grandmother of Barack Obama) and Lynn Tilton in recognition of their philanthropic, educational and humanitarian work.